Suffered a traumatic brain injury? Call Fadduol, Cluff, Hardy & Conaway, P.C. today for a free case review: (806) 763-9377

 For example, if your injury prevents you from enjoying previous hobbies or makes basic physical movement difficult, a TBI settlement calculator won’t be able to properly take that into consideration.

-Factors that Influence Traumatic Brain Injury Lawsuit Settlements
+Factors that Influence TBI Lawsuit Settlements

 In Texas, victims of traumatic brain injuries may pursue both compensatory and punitive damages.